Habrador/Self-driving-vehicle/README.md

 ## FAQ

 * **Is this something actually being used by car companies?** Yes!
-Tesla mentioned the algorithm in a Tesla AI Day presentation https://www.youtube.com/watch?v=j0z4FweCy4M (roughly at 1 hour 20 minutes)
+Tesla mentioned the algorithm in a [Tesla AI Day](https://www.youtube.com/watch?v=j0z4FweCy4M) presentation (roughly at 1 hour 20 minutes).
+So if you ever wondered how the Tesla "Smart Summon" feature works then now you know!

 * **What software do I need?** To make this project work you need Unity.
 I've used Unity 2017 and 2018 but other versions should work as well.